hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/cir_model.rst

     U(a,b,z) = \frac{\Gamma(1-b)}{\Gamma(a-b+1)}M(a,b,z) + \frac{\Gamma(b-1)}{\Gamma(a)}z^{1-b}M(a-b+1,2-b,z)

-Then we are able to formulate the following theorems

-(proven in `Optimal Mean reversion Trading:
+Then we are able to formulate the following theorems (proven in `Optimal Mean reversion Trading:
-Mathematical Analysis and Practical Applications by Tim Leung and Xin Li
+Mathematical Analysis and Practical Applications
+<https://www.amazon.com/Optimal-Mean-Reversion-Trading-Mathematical/dp/9814725919>`_  by Tim Leung and Xin Li)
-<https://www.amazon.com/Optimal-Mean-Reversion-Trading-Mathematical/dp/9814725919>`_) to provide the solutions to
+to provide the solutions to the following problems:
-following problems:

 Theorem 4.2 (p.85):